 Tracking how often you wear your wardrobe pieces can help to guide your future buying decisions.
 Knowing what you wear a lot versus what rarely leaves your closet can assist you in determining what types of items you should buy more of, as well as where you should put the brakes on your shopping.

 I’ve provided a few examples for how you might use closet “cheat sheets.”
 I hope my suggestions have helped you to see how you might implement similar solutions for your wardrobe.
 However, I’m sure there are many other options which I’ve left out.
 Perhaps you are currently using a cheat sheet or checklist for your wardrobe or have done so in the past.

 I’d love to “hear” your ideas for streamlining your wardrobe and the getting dressed process.
 What have you done to make it easier for you to get out the door, pack for travel, or best utilize your closet pieces?
 I know we have a very creative and resourceful group here, so I look forward to reading about your closet solutions.
-If you’re viewing this post via email or a feed reader and want to comment, click here.

 This time a year ago, I responded to a question from a reader about why I continued to shop even though I had a packed closet and hadn’t made decisions about many pieces I owner.
 This post gets into using shopping as a coping mechanism and my some of my personal reasons for overshopping.

 If you’re newer to the blog or enjoy revisiting earlier posts, check out “Why Continue to Shop?”
 Feel free to leave a comment on that post, too, if you wish.